eastgenomics/athena/README.md

 --cores: Number of CPU cores to utilise, for larger numbers of genes this will drastically reduce run time.
 If not given will use maximum available
 --summary_file: boolean flag to output clinical report summary to a text file (optional; default False)

+When using the --per_base_coverage option, if no reads are present on a chromosome, an empty coverage sub-plot will be generated for that chromosome.

 Example usage: